AdobeDocs/stock-api-docs/src/pages/faq/stock-api-business-faq.md

 **API.** Application Programming Interface

-**Standard content.** For the purposes of this document, Standard content is a group of images (photos, vectors and illustrations) which consist of Adobe Stock's micro-stock collection, [hosted here](https://stock.adobe.com/images).
+**Standard content.** For the purposes of this document, Standard content is a group of images (photos, vectors and illustrations) which consist of Adobe Stock's micro-stock collection.
 All assets in this class can be licensed for one credit with a Standard license (see below), and this license allows downloading the asset at full resolution.

 __Standard license.__ This is a limited type of license offered on most Stock assets, including all Standard content (see above).
-Under the Print on Demand model, a Standard license may be used to print one good.
+With a Print on Demand contract, a Standard license may be used to print one good.
 This is different from Extended licenses, which may be used for unlimited prints, but at a much higher cost.
 For more details see [Adobe Stock License Information](https://stock.adobe.com/license-terms).

 **Enterprise account model.** Offers advanced options and volume pricing for Print-on-demand.
 Requires an Adobe Enterprise contract.

 **OAuth integration.** A technical workflow in which users must login to Adobe Stock to authorize their licenses.

-**Service Account integration**.
+**Server to Server integration**.
 A technical workflow where the application can authenticate to Adobe Stock without any human user interaction.
 This method is only available for Enterprise accounts.

 <a id="print-on-demand-faq"></a>